OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Making small changes to the app Manifest or bytecode is often the quickest way to fix small annoyances that prevent you from testing or reverse engineering an app.
 On Android, two issues in particular happen regularly:

 1. You can't intercept HTTPS traffic with a proxy because the app employs SSL pinning.
-2. You can't attach a debugger to the app because the `android:debuggable` flag is not set to `true` in the Manifest.
+2. You can't attach a debugger to the app because the `android:debuggable` flag is not set to "true" in the Manifest.

-In most cases, both issues can be fixed by making minor changes to the app and then re-signing and repackaging it.
+In most cases, both issues can be fixed by making minor changes to the app (aka. patching) and then re-signing and repackaging it.
 Apps that run additional integrity checks beyond default Android code-signing are an exception—in these cases, you have to patch the additional checks as well.

 The first step is unpacking and disassembling the APK with `apktool`: